NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerIMSTK/README.md

 <!-- Add a short paragraph describing the project. -->

-This is an on-going project to develop a kidney biopsy trainer based on 3D Slicer
+This is an on-going project to develop a kidney biopsy trainer based on 3D Slicer.
+The trainer uses the iMSTK library to simulate force interactions between the 3D models in Slicer and the physical trainer hardware.

 ## Objective